dchandak99/Compliance-Portal/README.md

 # Compliance Portal: Development Internship
-This has the work I did in Winters of 2020-21 as an intern at [Motilal Oswal](https://www.motilaloswal.com/).
+This repository has the work I did in Winters of 2020-21 as an intern at [Motilal Oswal](https://www.motilaloswal.com/).

 Project Statement can be found [here](scope.pdf).